the-airbender/quill_html_editor/README.md

 -  **Custom Color** - Let the user add more Colors to the Color Picker
 -  **Custom FontSize** - Let the user add custom font sizes, instead of just Small, Normal, Large & Huge
 -  **AsyncImagePickerButton** -  To share picked file to user, to upload it asynchronously and inserts the returned link into the editor
--  **Custom FontStyles** -  Let the user choose the supported font styles of the editor
 -  More examples for each available apis

 ------------